jc-juarez/pipebit/README.md

 **BitPackReceiver(name: str)**

 This Object only takes 1 parameter which is the name of the pipeline that is assumed to have already been created by a BitPackSender in the past.
 No need to specify anything more, if the pipeline exists it will link it automatically.
-The Receiver Object works on a Multi-Thread Object, so it will begin to cache the incoming data from the pipeline since its declaration inside its packet cache memory.
+The Receiver Object works on a Multi-Thread Model, so it will begin to cache the incoming data from the pipeline since its declaration inside its packet cache memory.

 **receive()**